Chimney Sweep in Fort Collins, CO: Your Complete Guide to a Safe and Clean Home

 How Often Should I Get a Chimney Inspection?

-The NFPA recommends an annual chimney inspection, even if you don’t regularly use your fireplace.
-Inspections can catch minor issues like cracked flue tiles, damaged chimney caps, or water leaks before they turn into costly repairs.
-We provide Level 1, Level 2, and Level 3 inspections depending on the extent of the review required.
+The NFPA recommends a chimney inspection every year, even if you barely use the fireplace.
+An inspection catches the small stuff, like cracked flue tiles, a damaged cap, or an early water leak, before it grows into a major repair.
+We offer Level 1, Level 2, and Level 3 inspections depending on how deep a look your chimney needs.

 Can I Clean My Chimney Myself?